 fb

-Tax free bonds are usually the government securities wherein the interest is fully exempted from the Income Tax and shall not form part of the Total Income as per provisions under section 10 (15) (iv) (h) of I.T.
-Act, 1961.
-The explanation to the question what are tax free bonds can help you plan your tax and investment well.
+Tax free bonds are generally government-owned securities wherein the interest amount derived by the investor is fully exempted from the Income Tax and shall not form part of the Total Income as per provisions under section 10 of the Income Tax Act India.

-In general, tax free bonds are considered a low-risk investment opportunity for investors.
-These bonds constitute a long-term maturity of 10 years or more.
-The money collected by the government from these bonds are usually invested in infrastructure and housing projects.
-Municipal bonds are one such examples of tax-free bonds where fixed interest rates are provided without any mere default.
+Tax free bonds are generally considered a low-risk investment opportunity for investors.
+Such bonds generally have a long-term maturity of 10 years or more.
+The money collected by the government from these bonds is usually invested in government projects like infrastructure etc. The foremost example of tax free Bonds is Municipal Bonds which provide the investor with the advantage of fixed interest and open new avenues for risk-free investments.

 Best Tax Free Bonds for your investment